 But that approach causes real difficulty as well.
 Three things (of course, and, at least) must be considered in answering that question:

 1) Do you have enough time to implement one change at a time?
 You may plan to begin some development efforts, and in a couple of years, work on your tuition plan, and in a couple of years, work on your marketing, and in a couple of years work on increasing your enrollment.
 After all, parents don’t like a lot of change, and too much change all at once could make them feel uncomfortable, right?
-Unfortunately, you may have been given a mandate to “turn the ship around” in five years, and a plan that implements one change at a time may take twice that long to complete.
+Unfortunately, you may have been given a mandate to “turn the ship around” in three to five years, and a plan that implements one change at a time may take twice that long to complete.

 2) Do your constituencies have enough patience?
 If time is no object, patience may be.
 Indeed, no one likes change, so it makes sense that no one likes change after change after change after change.
 What’s the answer?
 ASK!!
 Ask your parents what they want.
 Would they feel comfortable working in an atmosphere of change that might help their children while they are in school, or will they commit to a prolonged project where they may not see the situation improve to benefit their children, but will make a long-term improvement for the health of the school?
-Knowing that today’s parents are Generation X members, which approach do you think will be supported by most of your parents?
+Knowing that today’s parents are Millennials and members of Generation X, which approach do you think will be supported by most of your parents?

-Think you know?
+Think you already know?
 You’ll only know for sure if you ask them.
 If you have their email addresses, create a survey using a free online survey tool (like Survey Monkey – http://www.surveymonkey.com) and send them an email with a link to your survey.

 3) Do you really know how to measure the effect of your change?
 If you implement only one item at a time, it will take some time to measure the result.
 The timeline could then look like this: Implement change –> evaluate –> adjust –> reevaluate –> implement second change –> evaluate –> adjust –> reevaluate –> repeat as necessary.
 While this model can allay the fear associated with constant change, this REALLY extends the timeline.
 More importantly, since change means more change, your change could have an unintended consequence that must be attended to, creating the need to implement another change that was not planned for.
 Suddenly, your long-range timeline collapses and you’re back once again to fighting fires, herding cats or trying to grab gelatin.